SJ23 Tech Tip B19, (Updated 2021-01-01) Bob Schimmel

 DROP BOARD STORAGE - I discovered unused storage space in the starboard cockpit locker that was created when I removed the bottom of the locker as per Tech Tip B02.
 I only discovered this in 2018 since it is out of sight.

 I also store my wet fenders and guest life jackets in this locker so I fabricated a 1/4" plywood divider to protect and secure the acrylic drop boards.
-The divider is hinged at the bottom and is fastened at the top with 2 loops of bungee cord.
+The divider is hinged at the bottom and is closed at the top with 2 loops of bungee cord.
 When open it provides ready access to the drop boards.
 When closed it provides full access to the rest of the locker.
-A strip of rug at the bottom protects the edge of the acrylic and a small towel draped over the top board prevents the latch from scraping the adjacent board.
+A strip of rug at the bottom creates a soft landing for the acrylic to protect the edge.
+A small towel draped over the top board prevents the latch from scraping the adjacent board.

-The best part is that its a very protective place for the drop boards and extremely easy to place them there.
+The best part is that its a very protective place for the drop boards and extremely easy to access them there.

 - Shown above is the starboard locker (looking forward) with the drop boards held captive by the plywood divider.
 The open space on the inside wall was previously closed off with 3/8" plywood to keep locker stuff from sliding under the cockpit.
 The plywood has 1" ventilation holes.